ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 ## Install Ballerina

-1. [Download](https://ballerina.io/downloads) Ballerina for your OS.
+1. [Download](https://ballerina.io/downloads) Ballerina based on the Operating System you are using.
 1. Follow the instructions given on the [Getting Started](/learn/getting-started) page to set it up.

 > **Note**: Throughout this documentation, `<ballerina_home>` refers to the directory in which you just installed Ballerina.